MiguelCastillo/azureContainer/README.md

 ## azureContainer
-Utility to simplifly uploading files to an azure container.
+Simplifly uploading, download, deleting, and listing of files in an azure container.

-AzureContainer is promise based, so each interface that interacts with Azure services will return a promise.

 ## Install